 Florida Kindergarten Readiness Screener (FLKRS) - (F.S.
-1002.69) All school districts are required to administer the statewide screening based upon the

-VPK standards to each kindergarten student in the school district within the first 30 days of each school year.
+1002.69) All school districts are required to administer the statewide screening based upon the VPK standards to each kindergarten student in the school district within the first 30 school days of each the school year.
+Data will be used to identify students in need of intervention and support.
 Retained kindergarten students will not be screened.
 The Florida Kindergarten Readiness Screener consists of an observational checklist and supporting documentation called the Work Sampling System (WSS) and some measures of the Florida Assessment for Instruction in Reading (FAIR-FS).
 Teachers are encouraged to share the data from the FLKRS with parents when conferencing.